aymanjebril2/Weather-app/README.md

 ## 💻 📱 Check out live 📱💻

-dont forget to insall it to check by Add to screen
+dont forget to insall it to check by Add it to home screen

 <img width="160" height="160" src='./public/img/phone.png'/>